14 Different Types of Owls in California

 This owl prefers open grasslands or marshy areas and can often be seen hunting in the early morning or late evening.

-It primarily eats small mammals, such as mice and voles, but it will also take birds and insects.
+It primarily eats small mammals, such as mice and voles, but it also takes birds and insects.

 It nests in tall grasses and makes a shallow scrape on the ground for its eggs.
-It is listed as an endangered species in California due to its declining population.
+Due to its declining population, it is listed as an endangered species in California.

-The Short-Eared Owl, one of the various types of owls in California, can be seen throughout the state.
+The Short-Eared Owl is one of the various types of owls in California, and it can be seen throughout the state.

 It is most commonly spotted in the coastal areas but can also be found in the Central Valley and other parts of the state.